Emmanuel Dungia: Arrest and 2nd exile

-With the assistance of the Voice of the voiceless (Voix des sans-voix), one of the non-governmental organizations that had supported the cause of the prisoners unjustly accused in the trial, Dungia attempted to make the ireegularities in the trial public, but the event was prohibited under threat by the Military Court.
-Dungia instead published the text of his statement in the paper La Tempête des Tropiques on September 28, 2001.
+With the assistance of the Voice of the voiceless (Voix des sans-voix), one of the non-governmental organizations that had supported the cause of the prisoners unjustly accused in the trial, Dungia attempted to make the irregularities in the trial public, but the event was prohibited under threat by the Military Court.
+Dungia instead published the text of his statement in the paper La Tempête des Tropiques on 28 September 2001.
 The Congolese government tried to abduct him one night in the Protestant Center where he had settled with his wife upon his release from prison.
 In April 2002, he fled with his wife to Brazzaville.

 Career under Joseph Kabila

 On 21 July 2003, Dungia returned to DRC at the invitation of Vice-President Azarias Ruberwa, president of the former rebel movement, the Congolese Rally for Democracy (Rassemblement Congolais pour la Démocratie).
 Dungia subsequently joined Azarias Ruberwa’ Cabinet in 2004.

 In 2005, Emmanuel Dungia was appointed Ambassador to the European Union but died of cancer in a hospital in Brussels before he taking office.
 He was replaced by Corneille Yambu-a-Ngoyi in August 2006.